Cantonese culture: Tea culture

 Yum cha hour in Hong Kong City Hall.

 Yum cha is a subculture within Cantonese food culture.
 While it can be found in some other Han Chinese groups, it is far more prevalent among Cantonese people, and also overseas Chinese, historically most of whom have been of Cantonese ancestry.
 It has a specific set of terminologies among Cantonese.
 For instance, "to invite someone to go yum cha" is basically a way of expressing friendship.
 Traditionally, Cantonese could go yum cha whether in the morning, afternoon, or evening.
 Morning tea is typically dominated by the elderly, although many younger people often accompany their grandparents for morning tea as a way of showing respect and affection.
 Cantonese teahouses also have a set of food specifically designed for morning tea.
 Afternoon tea is similar in most aspects, except it is more common for entire families to go yum cha at this hour.
-Evening tea tends to attract large gatherings – and the foods ordered at such hours also tend to be more sophisticated.
+Evening tea tends to attract large gatherings –and the food tends to be more sophisticated.

-Regardless of hours, yum cha starts with the diners ordering a specific set of teas they would like to drink.
-After that, the waiters bring the teas, which the diners will be drinking while enjoying the food and engaging in all sorts of social interactions.
-After they have finished the food, the diners still tend to stay for half an hour or so chatting.
+The time notwithstanding, yum cha starts with diners ordering the specific sets of teas.
+All manner of social interaction then occur, and their meal the diners tend to stay for half an hour or so still chatting.